krosenk729/angular2-jwt/README.md

-# Angular 2 Authentication for Front End Masters
+# Angular 2 Authentication for Front End Masters Using JWT

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Development server